Fjakob/deep-quantum-dot-detection/readme.md

 ################### THEORY BEHIND ###########################

-The underlying Master Thesis can be read in
+The underlying Master Thesis can be read using the link

 https://drive.google.com/file/d/1si8qEQXCN--jys12QEcQrJPgqIdLHyFY/view?usp=sharing